blukii/Developers/blukiiHub/README.md

 acceleration_default   […]
 environment_default    […]
 ```
-Depending on the hardware variant and configuration of your blukii sensorBeacon you will receive readings of your blukii sensorBeacon Output.
+Depending on the hardware variant and configuration of your blukii Sensor Beacon you will receive readings of your blukii Sensor Beacon Output.

 You have successfully completed the initial commissioning.
 A more detailed explanation and description of all functions can be found here: [API Documentation](doku_api_en.md)